Cite Movebank studies

 Users control access to their studies in Movebank, thus Movebank cannot guarantee long-term persistence of data or links unless they are published in the Movebank Data Repository.
-The following statements are modelled after those recommended by Springer-Nature and a research data policy framework drafted by the Research Data Alliance (Hrynaszkiewicz et al. 2019).
+The following statements are modeled after those recommended by Springer-Nature and a research data policy framework drafted by the Research Data Alliance (Hrynaszkiewicz et al. 2019).

 Example data availability statement for a published study:

-“The datasets generated during and/or analyzed during the current study are available in the Movebank Data Repository, https://doi.org/[DOI] ([Authors, Year]).”
+“The datasets generated and/or analyzed during the current study are available in the Movebank Data Repository, https://doi.org/[DOI] ([Authors, Year]).”

-“The datasets generated during and/or analyzed during the current study are not publicly available due to [REASON(S)] but are stored at Movebank (www.movebank.org) in the study “[study name]” (Movebank study ID [study ID]) and can be made available by the author upon reasonable request.”
+“The datasets generated and/or analyzed during the current study are not publicly available due to [REASON(S)] but are stored at Movebank (www.movebank.org) in the study “[study name]” (Movebank study ID [study ID]) and can be made available by the author upon reasonable request.”